History of the Catholic Church in Cuba: Fidel Castro

 The clergy was emboldened by the large turnout of the congress.
-Pérez Serantes considered it proof of Cubans being "Catholic people in the immense majority", although it's also possible that large attendance was caused by popular political anxiety about the direction of the revolution rather than support for Catholicism.
+Pérez Serantes considered it proof of Cubans being "Catholic people in the immense majority", although the large attendance could have also been caused by popular political anxiety about the direction of the revolution, in addition to support for Catholicism.
 Castro started harshly criticising the clergy, denouncing the clerical elite as "ambitious, egotistical, retrograde and predatory".
 The ideological clash between the Catholic Church and the revolutionary regime was particularly visible among the youth, where Catholic and Communist youth organisations strongly competed with each other.
-First violent confontations between the revolutionary regime and the Catholic Church took place in July 1960, wounding several people including a priest.
-In response, Bishop Eduardo Boza-Masvidal pulicly attacked the regime for prosecution against Catholics.
+First violent confrontations between the revolutionary regime and the Catholic Church took place in July 1960, wounding several people, including a priest.
+In response, Bishop Eduardo Boza-Masvidal publicly attacked the regime for persecution of Catholics.
 However, Catholic newspapers remained relatively friendly, and La Quincena stated that Catholics of Cuba must upkeep the Christian elements within the revolution, praising it as "the first revolution that was inspired by Christian motives".

-In August 1960, Fidel Castro denounced the Catholic Church for "systematic provocations" against the government, and repressions followed.
+In August 1960, Fidel Castro denounced the Catholic Church for "systematic provocations" against the government, and further repressions followed.
 By September of the same year, all Catholic-aligned radio and televisions programmes had been shut down, and revolutionary militia took over Catholic seminaries, schools and several churches in January 1961.
 The year of 1961 was marked by harshest suppression, as the Cuban government sought Soviet assistance against a possible attack from the USA.
-As the relations with the United States deteriorated and Soviet influence steadily increased, Castro's conflict with the Catholic Church happened amongst the sovietization of the Cuban revolution and other concessions to the Soviet Union, such as legalisation of the Communist Party and expulsion of the American embassy's personnel in January 1961.
+As the relations with the United States deteriorated and Soviet influence steadily increased, Castro's conflict with the Catholic Church happened amongst the sovietization of the Cuban revolution and other concessions to the Soviet Union, such as the legalisation of the Communist Party and expulsion of the American embassy's personnel in January 1961.
 In March 1961, Castro called the church "the fifth column of counterrevolution" and threatened to expel all Spanish priests from Cuba.
 Following the Bay of Pigs Invasion in April, the government closed all churches and detained most of the Catholic priests and bishops.
 Catholic colleges were nationalised, and religious orders were systematically expelled, with Jesuits and Carmelites being expelled in June.
-Final climax of the conflict took place in September 1961, as the military opened fire on a Catholic ceremony on 10th of September, killing a Catholic youth member Arnaldo Socorro Sánchez.
-On 1st of December, Fidal Castro declared that the official ideology of Cuba would be Marxism-Leninism, embracing state atheism.
+Final climax of the conflict took place in September 1961, as the military opened fire on a Catholic ceremony on 10 September, killing a Catholic youth member Arnaldo Socorro Sánchez.
+On the 1st of December, Fidel Castro declared that the official ideology of Cuba would be Marxism-Leninism, therefore embracing state atheism.